mrw0505/Age-of-Heroes-Total-War/README.md

 <img src="media/otherfactions.png">

 ### Future Factions
 Future factions are in future plans.
 The number of factions possible to implement from the lore is expansive, and focus will be placed on other items first to prevent scope creep.

+### Cadet Houses
-The implementation of some houses may not be explicit and may be through random events within other factions.
-For example, House Manderly may be a random event for House Stark when a son "comes of age" as an adopted Manderly.
+The implementation of some houses may not be explicit and may be through events within other factions.
+For example, House Manderly may "emerge" inside House Stark when a son "comes of age" as an adopted Manderly.
 This way, we can include House Manderly's salvation by the Starks rather than introducing them as a faction the Starks must destroy to solidify the North.
 Another example of this that has already been implemented will be Cadet branches like the Karstarks, who will "appear" within the Stark Faction should a family member named "Karlon Stark" come of age.
+This mechanic will use hereditary trait epithets to change and assign family surnames.

+Cadet Houses so far
+- Starks: House Karstark (Coming of Age: Karlon Stark), House Cassel (Coming of Age: Lonnel Stark, in lore as Lonnel Snow), House Greystark (A son of a legitimized Royal Bastard comes of age)

 <img src="media/karstark.png">